WTCO: History

-In 1985, Caulk sold WCKQ and WKXJ to George E. Owens, Jr. and his Heartland Broadcasting.
+In 1985, Caulk sold WCKQ and WKXJ to George E. Owens Jr. and his Heartland Broadcasting.
 Three years later, Owens would lead the station to change its call letters back to the original WTCO.
 The station and WCKQ were purchased by Commonwealth Broadcasting, owned by Steven Newburry, in 1997.
 The two, plus WGRK-FM, would be sold in 2014 to Forcht Broadcasting, owners of the WAIN stations in nearby Columbia, Kentucky.

 Programming

-WTCO airs a automated rock music format.
+WTCO airs an automated rock music format.
 The station does air a considerable lineup of sports programming.
 On weekdays, it airs Kentucky Sports Radio from 10 a.m. to noon, a program focused on Kentucky Wildcats athletics syndicated from WLAP (630 AM) in Lexington, Kentucky.
 WTCO also airs live sports events as well.
 While the Wildcats are aired on sister-station WCKQ, 1450 airs events from the Western Kentucky Hilltoppers via the Hilltopper Sports Network.
 WTCO serves as the local affiliate of the Cincinnati Reds Radio Network.